paawak/blog/code/mdb-demo/wildfly/external-activemq/module-deployment/mdb-activemq-module-demo-spring/README.md

 # About

 This demoes a simple web-application containing a Message Driven Bean deployed with Wildfly.
-It uses the embedded Artemis message broker inside of Wildfly.
+It uses an externally running Apache ActiveMQ message broker.
 For details, refer to my blog: <http://palashray.com/mdb-hello-world-with-wildfly-and-activemq-rar-deployed-as-a-module/>

 # To post a message to the queue:

 	http://localhost:8080/mdb-activemq-module-demo-spring/author.html

 # Configuring Wildfly